lucasmpcastello/.github/profile/README.md

 ### Jan 26 -- 15h -- Orchidea Maria Lecian -- University La Sapienza, Rome, Italy -- Some new theorems on scarred waveforms in desymmetrised PSL(2, Z) billiards and in those of its congruence subgroups

 The scarred wavefunctions of the desymmetrised $PSL(2, Z)$ group  and those of its  congruence subgroups are newly studied.

-The construction of irrationlas after the (Farey)-Pell method is compared with the qualities of the quadratic fields.
+The construction of irrationals after the (Farey)-Pell method is compared with the qualities of the quadratic fields.
 The action of automorphisms on trees is recalled to explain the action of the Hecke operaors on the Maass waveforms.
 The Margulis measure (which acquires a multiplicative constant under the action of certain $U$ flows) is used.
 The opportune Kirkhoff reduced surfaces of section are chosen.
 Closed geodesics are newly proven to scar the waveforms according to the quadratic field they are constructed after:
 a) In the desymmetrised $PSL(2, \mathbb{Z})$ group, the scarred waveforms are newly proven to be obtained under the action of the $U$ flow on the  Margulis measure which acts on the  quadratics fields which define the  (also, classes) of closed geodesics.
 b) In the congruence subgroups of the desymmetrised  $PSL(2, \mathbb{Z})$ domain, the scarred wavefunctions are newly proven to occur under the effect of the action of the Bogomolny  transfer operators on the Margulis measure.

+### Jan 12 -- Bruno Suassuna -- Weight systems of Chern-Simons-Witten and Rozansky-Witten, and Rozansky-Witten invariants

 ### TBA -- Sergey Galkin -- scaling-winding factorization (tropical talk III)